 January came and went, and for most of us it included a whole lot of healthy meals, new habits, positive changes in our lives and so on.
 We arrive in February either feeling like we got this or looking at it as a gap to slide right back into old habits.

-These Almost Butter Stuffed Dates are genuinely delicious, they are easy to make and a much healthier sweet alternative, only require a few ingredients and best part is, there is no subsequent sugar slump!
+Stuffing pitted dates are very easy to do.
+They are also a much healthier sweet alternative.
+These require only a few ingredients and the best part is, there is no subsequent sugar slump!

 Here are my personal tips to navigate Valentine’s Day (or any given day) without falling in to the sugar slump

-- Avoid the sweets isle at the grocery store at all cost!
+- Avoid the sweets isle at the grocery store at all costs!

-- Make a healthier dessert at home so you have something (better, healthier) to reach to when you can’t stay away from temptation.
-These Chocolate Almond Butter Cups are my go-to treats, and for Valentine’s Day you can try these fun and super romantic Pink Heart Cookies!
+- Make a healthier dessert at home so you have something (better, healthier) to reach to when you can’t stay away from the temptation.
+Pitted dates work well and if you’re looking for more, these Chocolate Almond Butter Cups are my go-to treats, and for Valentine’s Day you can try these fun and super romantic Pink Heart Cookies!

 - Keep some sugar-free gum in hand.
 Having something to chew on and ‘distract’ my mouth from wanting to eat sweets, quite often does the trick for me.